-A student who withdraws 61 days or more prior to the begin date of each semester will receive a 100% refund, less the non-refundable confirmation payment, and less any non-recoverable costs..
+A student who withdraws 61 days or more prior to the begin date of each semester will receive a 100% refund, less the non-refundable confirmation payment, and less the non-recoverable costs from the Partner Institution.

-A student who withdraws during the 60 days prior to the begin date of each semester will receive a 95% refund of the Comprehensive Fee (Tuition + Program Fee), less the non-refundable confirmation payment, and less any non-recoverable costs.
+A student who withdraws during the 60 days prior to the begin date of each semester will receive a 95% refund of the Comprehensive Fee (Tuition + Program Fee), less the non-refundable confirmation payment, and less the non-recoverable costs from the Partner Institution.